Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 The USA, too, will find consequences stemming from its choices.

 The clear message here is that American avionics and engines stand to create export difficulties to many of the world’s potential trouble-makers.
 This may be a fine thing.
-In practical terms, however, it also means that those who are happy to export weapons to such places, due to differences in trading or political philosophy, may take extra care to find alternatives to US equipment during the design stage.
-Given the effects of engine choices on aircraft design, engines from non-US sources may enjoy an especial uptick in future popularity.
+In practical terms, however, it also means that those who are happy to export weapons to such places, due to differences in trading or political philosophies, may take extra care to find alternatives to US equipment during the design stage.
+Engine choices greatly affect aircraft design, which is why it so difficult to simply swap in non-American alternatives.
+Time will tell if engines from non-US sources begin to enjoy an especial uptick in future popularity.

 As long as the USA remains such a large and lucrative arms market, the simple threat of “you’ll never work in this town again” will remain a source of substantial leverage with foreign arms dealers.
-It certainly worked with Embraer.
+It certainly worked with Embraer, despite the firm’s low level of exposure to the US defense market.
 In the end, however, an effective policy that values both arms trade security and the US defense industrial base will have to provide rewards as well as sticks.

 This saga provides a classic example; unfortunately, it’s an example of a missed opportunity.

 Rather than simply pressuring the Brazilians over the Super Tucano, with little countervailing opportunity upside in the USA, and stirring up resentment thereby, a better option might have been available.
 The stable turboprop-powered Super Tucano/ ALX counter-insurgency aircraft would be extremely useful in Iraq.
-Brazil and the USA have no major issues, and that country also has a long-standing defense relationship with Iraq.
+Brazil and the USA have no major political issues with each other; to the contrary, they have a long-standing defense relationship.

 It might have been a smarter move for the USA to offer to pick up Venezuela’s contract for the 36 aircraft, while accepting Embraer’s offer to have assembly done in Florida.
 The Super Tucano could then be sent to Iraq as fine close-support aircraft for the Iraqis, not to mention patrol aircraft over pipelines et. al. that pack a formidable attack punch should their pilots spy any threats below.
 When the day comes that the Iraqi Air Force once again has fast jets, the Tucanos can even fade into the important ALX trainer role.
 Venezuela is deprived of aircraft that could be turned on its population, the Brazilians feel recompensed, jobs are supported in the USA, and the Iraqis receive a substantial upgrade to their capabilities as the aircraft were delivered over time.